amj18/mlwebapp/README.md

 Go to localhost:5000 on your web browser to view and interact with app.

 ## Things to do
-* Deploy flask app to cloud server
+* Deploy flask app to cloud server - *in progress*
-* Add database functionality to store user input and retrain model
+* Add database functionality to store user input and retrain model - *in progress*